jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 Let's say we want another table constructor - `HeadedTable` - this one we want to be able to create tables with a header.

-Rather than manually adding the functionality to retrieve columns, rows, and cells all over again, we can borrow (or inherit) from our `Table` constructor.
+Rather than manually adding the functionality to create and retrieve columns, rows, and cells all over again, we can borrow from our `Table` constructor.

 ```javascript
 function HeadedTable(header, cols, rows) {